stefan-m-lenz/BoltzmannMachines.jl/README.md

 ### Partitioned training and joining of models

-The following functions may be used to join models trained fitted on partitioned data sets.
+The following functions may be used to join models fitted on partitioned data sets.
 The weights cross-linking the models are initialized with zeros.

 Function name | Short description
 --------------|------------------